 In order to remove any residue of viscous drugs, you can nebulize a few drops of normal saline.

 The Aerogen Solo can nebulize physician-prescribed medications for inhalation which are approved for use with a general purpose nebulizer.
 For more information on specific drugs and dosages please contact our Clinical team: email@example.com (US)/ firstname.lastname@example.org (Rest of world).

 You don’t need a different Aerogen Solo to nebulise different drugs, but when nebulising viscous drugs you may need to add a few drops of saline to clear the mesh before nebulising the next drug.
 Always refer to the drug manufacturer’s guidelines before combining drugs for nebulisation.

-Please contact your local Aerogen distributor.
+Contact your local Aerogen Solo Distributor.

 This can happen on rare occasions.
 If the Aerogen Solo is positioned near the wye then moving it back to the humidifier will result in less aerosol reaching the expiratory filter (which may resolve the problem) and more drug being delivered to the patient.
 Occluded filters should be replaced with a new filter and changed according to manufacturer recommendations and as needed.

 The Aerogen Solo can be used at home for patient’s requiring any type of ventilator support using the Aerogen USB controller.
 For spontaneous breathing patients, the InnoSpire Go is available from Philips and utilises the same Aerogen vibrating mesh technology.